phthom/icp31/2-DockerKubernetesHelm.md

 ![create tree](./images/treehelm.png)

+Edit the value.yaml file:

 `nano values.yaml`

 Look at **values.yaml** and **modify it**.

 `nano values.yaml`

-Replace the service section and choose a port (like 30073 for instance) with the following code:
+Replace the **service section** and choose a port (like 30073 for instance) with the following code:

 ```console
  service: